-Location Descr iption 00h Speci the be Specifies the offset, in sectors, to the segment data (relative to the beginning of the file).
+Location Descr ription 00h fies the offset, in sectors, to the segment data (relative to eginning of the file).
 A value of zero means no data exists.
-02h Specifies the length, in bytes, of the segment, in the file.
-A value of zero indicates that the segment length is 64K, unless the selector offset is also zero.
-04h Speci This v fies flags that describe the contents of the executable file. value can be one or more of the following: Bit Meaning 0 If this bit is set, the segment is a data segment.
-Otherwise, the segment is a code segment.
-1 If this bit is set, the loader has allocated memory for the segment.
+02h of zer fies the length, in bytes, of the segment, in the file.
+A value to indicates that the segment length is 64K, unless the selective selection in the file.
+04h fies flags that describe the contents of the executable file. value can be one or more of the following: Bit Meaning 0 If this bit is set, the segment is a data segment.
+Otherwise, the segment is a code segment. • 1 .
+If this bit is set, the loader has allocated memory for the segment.
 2 If this bit is set, the segment is loaded.
 3 Reserved.
 4 If this bit is set, the segment type is MOVEABLE .
 Otherwise, the segment type is FIXED .
 5 If this bit is set, the segment type is PURE or SHAREABLE .
 Otherwise, the segment type is IMPURE or NONSHAREABLE .
 6 If this bit is set, the segment type is PRELOAD .
 Otherwise, the segment type is LOADONCALL .
-7 If this bit is set and the segment is a code segment, the segment type is EXECUTEONLY .
+The state of the s 7 If this bit is set and the segment is a code segment, the segment type is EXECUTEONLY .
 If this bit is set and the segment is a data segment, the segment type is READONLY .
-8 If this bit is set, the segment contains relocation data.
+By h 8 If this bit is set, the segment contains relocation data.
+8. V .
 9 Reserved.
+N. Ch.
 10 Reserved.
+Pr.
 11 Reserved.
-12 If this bit is set, the segment is discardable.
+1 12 If this bit is set, the segment is discardable.
 13 Reserved.